bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 selector.get_support()
 ```

-    Optimal Number of Features: 3
+    Optimal Number of Features: 6

-    array([ True, False, False,  True, False,  True])
+    array([ True,  True,  True,  True,  True,  True])

-Depending on which time the data is run, some of the Random Forest Classifier models recommend keeping all variables or excluding the pericardial effusion variable, but this changes from each iteration.

-The Random Forest Classifier was fit using all variables to begin.
+Based on this run, either using accuracy or negative mean squared error, it recommended keeping all variables in the model.

 ```python
 #Using Stratified K Fold Cross Validation, We Will Run a Random Forest Classification Model Using All Features